hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 * `tk.IntVar()` is a numeric *integer* variable
 * `tk.StringVar()` is a *string* (i.e., typically some text)

 Now the question is, how does *Python* know when to retrieve a user-defined value?
 Typically, we want to evaluate user-defined values when we call a function that receives user-defined values as input arguments.
 Predefined default) values in a script can be set with `VARIABLE.set()` and the user settings can be retrieved with `VARIABLE.get()`.
+The following [script](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/variable_gui.py) and the [icon](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/gui_icon.ico) are available at the course repository (when the lecture takes place).

 ```python